-Non-derivative financial instruments are comprised of cash, accounts receivable, accounts payable and accrued liabilities, outstanding credit facilities and capital securities.
+Non-derivative financial instruments are comprised of cash, accounts receivable, deposits, investment in securities, accounts payable and accrued liabilities, outstanding credit facilities and capital securities.
 Non-derivative financial instruments are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, non-derivative financial instruments are measured based on their classification.
 The Corporation has made the following classifications:

-- Cash and accounts receivable are classified as loans and receivables and are measured at amortized cost using the effective interest method.
-Typically, the fair value of these balances approximates their carrying value due to their short term to maturity. - Accounts payable and accrued liabilities and outstanding credit facilities are classified as other financial liabilities and are measured at amortized cost using the effective interest method.
+• Cash, accounts receivable, and deposits are classified as loans and receivables and are measured at amortized cost using the effective interest method.
+Typically, the fair value of these balances approximates their carrying value due to their short term to maturity.

+- Investment in securities have been categorized as available for sale which requires the securities to be fair valued at the end of each reporting period with any gains or losses recognized in other comprehensive income.
+In the event of disposal or impairment the cumulative fair value changes recognized in other comprehensive income are reclassified to profit or loss.
+Distributions declared are recorded to profit or loss and presented as an operating activity on the statement of cash flow. - Accounts payable and accrued liabilities and outstanding credit facilities are classified as other financial liabilities and are measured at amortized cost using the effective interest method.
 Due to the short-term nature of accounts payable and accrued liabilities, their carrying values approximate their fair values.
 The Corporation's outstanding credit facilities bear interest at a floating rate and accordingly the fair market value approximates the carrying value before the carrying value is reduced for any remaining unamortized costs.
 The interest costs and financing fees associated with the Corporation's credit facilities have been deferred and netted against the amounts drawn, and are being amortized to profit or loss using the effective interest method over the applicable term. - The proceeds from the issuance of Series C Preferred Shares, which are presented as "capital securities" on the statement of financial position, are classified as "other financial liabilities" under IFRS.
 The incremental costs directly attributable to the issuance of Series C Preferred Shares are initially recognized as a reduction to capital securities and subsequently amortized to profit and loss, using the effective interest rate method, as a finance expense.
 Dividend distributions on capital securities are recorded as an expense directly to profit and loss and presented as a financing activity on the statements of cash flows.